UnoMo/UnoMoMVC/README.md

 ## Configuration

-Befor use, there are a couple of files that needs to be changed.
+Before use, there are a couple of files that needs to be changed.

 ### config.php

 Location: 'app/config/config.php'
-Change the variables according tuo your setup.
+Change the variables according to your setup.

 ### .htaccess file to be changed before use